Coin-Op Phonographs

 Edison Bijou

 A c.1901 Edison Bijou, utilizing an Edison Gem A mechanism adapted to coin operation.
 Operates on the drop of a penny.
-This early, original phonograph model was superseded by a revised edition with a decal on the front and other modifications.
-Very few of the early models are known to exist.
+Very few of this early model are known to exist.
 This came from the private museum collection of the late Don Gfell, a world-renowned Edison expert.
+We recently have had it professionally serviced, and it operates perfectly.

 Columbia N Coin-Op